myh-st/aws-cw2table/README.md

     chmod -x aws-cw2table.sh
     ./aws-cw2table.sh AWSprofileName

-Parse argument AWSprofileName to your AWS Profile name (in this case switch role)
+Change AWSprofileName to your AWS Profile name (in this case switch role)

 # How it works
 1.Script get all EC2 instance profile from argument 1 write to xxx.txt file